Course Introduction to Programming

 */

-In the code above, we had the declaration of the variable var both in the global scope and in the local scope of the function aux.
+In the code above, we had the declaration of the variable in both the global scope and the local scope of the aux function.

-When executing the first printf command of main, the program printed the value , which is contained in the global variable var, the only one this function has access to.
+When executing the first printf command in main, the program printed the value , which is contained in the global variable , the only one this function has access to.

-When calling the aux function, a local variable var is declared with a value of .
-Then the printf command prints that same value, because the local variable var has preference over the global variable of the same name.
+When the aux function is called, a local variable is declared with the value .
+Then, the printf command prints this same value, because the local variable takes precedence over the global one with the same name.

-When returning to main, the second printf command is executed and prints the value again.
-This is because the aux function has not changed the value of the global variable, but has created a local one and assigned another value to it.
+Upon returning to main, the second printf command is executed and prints the value again.
+This happens because the aux function did not change the value of the global variable, but created a local one and assigned another value to it.

 #include <stdio.h>